CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-testlink-blueprint.md

 ### Deploy TestLink to an existing server (alternate option)

-Bitnami TestLink Stack is available as a Script Package for deployment on an existing server based on your own sizing requirements or to support more advanced configurations such as customized Blueprint Workflows to repeatably deploy multiple stacks on servers.
+Bitnami TestLink is available as a Script Package for deployment on an existing server based on your own sizing requirements or to support more advanced configurations such as customized Blueprint Workflows to repeatably deploy multiple stacks on servers.

 #### Steps